Gott fähret auf mit Jauchzen, BWV 43

 Gott fähret auf mit Jauchzen ("God goes up with jubilation" or "God has gone up with a shout"), BWV 43, (Note: "BWV" is Bach-Werke-Verzeichnis, a thematic catalogue of Bach's works.) is a church cantata by Johann Sebastian Bach.
-He composed it in Leipzig for the Feast of the Ascension and first performed it on 30 May 1726.
-It begins with a quotation from Psalm 47.
+He composed it in Leipzig for the Feast of the Ascension, and led the first performance on 30 May 1726.
+The work is part of Bach's third cantata cycle.